Modrizzle/MK-Event-Invite/README.md

-# MK-Event-Invite
+🎉 Event Invite
-A clean, responsive event invite built with HTML and CSS.
-Includes event title, date, time, location, and details, with optional guest list and RSVP button.
-Ideal for parties, weddings, or workshops.
-Prototyped before coding to ensure a clear, polished design.
-Easy to customize for any theme.
+A clean, responsive event invitation page built with HTML and CSS.
+This project includes key event details like the title, date, time, location, and description.
+You can also add a guest list and an RSVP button.

+✨ Features
+Responsive design for all screen sizes

+Customizable event title and details

+Optional guest list section

+Optional RSVP button

+🛠️ Tech Used
+HTML5

+CSS3

+📐 Design Process
+The layout was first prototyped using sketches or a prototyping tool to guide the structure and design.

+📦 Getting Started
+No setup required.
+Just open index.html in your browser.